HaloWarsModding/HaloWarsModding.github.io/_guides/guides_07_customobjects.md

 {:toc}

 # Shared Attributes
 There are several tags in the game that are important and also used by various kinds of objects.
-For a more in depth explanation for what the many various other tags within objects.xml do, check the [Objects.xml documentation](_docs/objects) for more info, as this guide will only go over the most important things among these tags.
+For a more in depth explanation for what the many various other tags within objects.xml do, check the [Objects documentation](docs/objects) for more info, as this guide will only go over the most important things among these tags.

 Here is a brief overview of the various most commonly shared tags: